-3.3 Hot Gas Adjustment
+3.3 HOT GAS ADJUSTMENT

-Energize the hot gas solenoid valve keeping the liquid injection solenoid valve de-energized.
+Energize the hot gas solenoid valve while keeping the liquid injection solenoid valve de-energized.
 As the product temperature approaches 36°F, measure the suction pressure at the compressor.
-When the suction pressure reaches approximately 48 psig, adjust the hot gas valve to raise the suction pressure back up to about 51 psig.
-(This corresponds to a 27°F evaporator temperature for R-22.
-Refer to temperature-pressure charts for other refrigerants.)
+When the suction pressure reaches approximately 48 psig, adjust the hot gas valve to raise the suction pressure back up to about 51 psig, which corresponds to a 27°F evaporator temperature for R-22.
+Refer to pressure temperature charts for other refrigerants.

-IMPORTANT: As you make the hot gas adjustments, observe on the compressor superheat.
-The superheat of the compressor will increase while you are hot-gassing since there is not any liquid injection at this time.
-The compressor could over heat.
-(Do not allow the compressor's superheat to get above 40°F. You can also monitor the compressor discharge temperature, not allowing it to exceed 200°F.) The compressor superheat adjustment will be discussed in step 3.4.
+IMPORTANT: Observe the compressor superheat while making hot gas adjustments.
+The superheat of the compressor will increase while hot gassing, as there is not liquid injection at that time.
+The compressor could overheat.
+Do not allow the compressor's superheat to get above 40°F. Monitor the compressor discharge temperature, not allowing it to exceed 200°F. The compressor superheat adjustment will be discussed in Section 3.4.

-3.4 Liquid Injection Adjustment
+3.4 LIQUID INJECTION ADJUSTMENT